Saint Patrick's Day: Wearing green and shamrocks

 On Saint Patrick's Day, it is customary to wear shamrocks, green clothing or green accessories.
 Saint Patrick is said to have used the shamrock, a three-leaved plant, to explain the Holy Trinity to the pagan Irish.
 This story first appears in writing in 1726, though it may be older.
 In pagan Ireland, three was a significant number and the Irish had many triple deities, which may have aided St Patrick in his evangelisation efforts.
 Roger Homan writes, "We can perhaps see St Patrick drawing upon the visual concept of the triskele when he uses the shamrock to explain the Trinity".
 Patricia Monaghan says there is no evidence the shamrock was sacred to the pagan Irish.
-Jack Santino speculates that it may have represented the regenerative powers of nature, and was recast in a Christian context—icons of St Patrick often depict the saint "with a cross in one hand and a sprig of shamrocks in the other".
+Jack Santino speculates that it may have represented the regenerative powers of nature, and was recast in a Christian context—icons of Saint Patrick often depict the saint "with a cross in one hand and a sprig of shamrocks in the other".

 The first association of the colour green with Ireland is from a legend in the 11th century Lebor Gabála Érenn (The Book of the Taking of Ireland).
 It tells of Goídel Glas (Goídel the green), the eponymous ancestor of the Gaels and creator of the Goidelic languages (Irish, Scottish Gaelic, Manx).
 Goídel is bitten by a venomous snake but saved from death by Moses placing his staff on the snakebite, leaving him with a green mark.
 His descendants settle in Ireland, a land free of snakes.
 One of the first, Íth, visits Ireland after climbing the Tower of Hercules and being captivated by the sight of a beautiful green island in the distance.